 “Authorised Reseller” means Vendor or the Vendor- authorized reseller, distributor or systems integrator from whom you acquired the Software.

-“Authorised Third party Users” means any third parties whom the Vendor has authorised the Customer to share use of the Software in accordance with this Licence (such as clients of the Customer, where the Customer is a service provider) by referencing such persons (or categories of persons) in the Commercial Terms Sheet.
+“Authorised Third party Users” means any third parties whom the Vendor has authorised the Customer to share use of the Software in accordance with this Licence (such as clients of the Customer, where the Customer is a service provider) by referencing such persons (or categories of persons) in the Order Form.

 “Fee” means the licence fee payable by the Customer to the Vendor under Clause 4.